 Shear Block C connects plywood sub-floor to Joist F. Joist F is connected to the shear transfer tie component of a shear wall such that now the floor will transfer forces to the shear walls on the foundation perimeter.

-Make sure the adhesive you use meets American Society for Testing and Material D3498 (this is a designation that means it has been tested for good adhesion to floors) and/or AFG-01, a performance specification developed by the American Plywood Association.
+Make sure the adhesive you use meets American Society for Testing and Material D3498 (this is a designation that means it has been tested for adhesion to floors) and/or AFG-01, a performance specification developed by the American Plywood Association.
+All subfloor adhesives meet this standard because they are impossible to sell without it.

-Shear blocks made with structural adhesive create such a strong bond between the joist and the floor that that they become in essence one solid piece, making the separation of the floor joist from the floor very unlikely.
-The 450-pounds-per-square-inch shear strength value listed below for a 1 cubic inch wood to wood structural adhesive connection is an ultimate shear value.
+Shear blocks made with structural adhesive create such a strong bond between the joist and the floor that that they become in essence one solid piece, making the separation of the floor joist from the floor virtually impossible.

-- 10 feet of shear wall will resist 5500 pounds of force,
+- 10 feet of shear wall will resist 8700 pounds of force.

-- 10 linear feet sub-floor to joist connection will resist resist 18,000 pounds of force, which is a lot more than you need.
+- 10 linear feet sub-floor to joist connection will resist 1,915 pounds of force per linear foot, which is far more than you need.

 The Engineer’s ways to Achieve this end.